 During Jake’s journey, he may find a man harassing a woman in the streets.
 If you beat the man up, the woman will immediately reward Jake by copulating with him.
 If you think a team that has failed at pretty much everything else has no business programming sex scenes, I can say your skepticism is well-founded.
 They are equal parts tasteless and ludicrous, as these acts are often preformed fully clothed in the same room as the corpse of whichever man Jake killed to get to them.
 The absurdity reaches critical mass when Jake engages in a fivesome at one point.
 As stupid as any of this sounds, it actually does affect the gameplay.
 The act somehow restores Jake’s health and ammunition.
 In other words, women in this game only exist as metaphorical trophies.
 In addition to being openly contemptuous of women, it cements Jake’s status as a blatant Mary Sue, for he’s able to charm his way into sex despite being such a bland character.

 With so little to relate to and so many unappealing things about both the cast and the setting, you won’t care if Jake succeeds in getting his revenge against the Devil’s Hand.
-The twists aren’t particularly mind-blowing either; it turns out that both Jake and Mikey were targeted by the Devil’s Hand because the leader hated their father.
+The twists aren’t anything to write home about either; it turns out that both Jake and Mikey were targeted by the Devil’s Hand because the leader hated their father.
 It’s pretty obnoxious how the writers treat this as a revelation that turns the world upside-down when anyone could’ve figured it out within the first hour of gameplay.
 It suggests they didn’t think much of their audience.
 Then again, their audience did pay actual money to acquire this game, so maybe they had something there.

 Drawing a Conclusion